 Why Make Hemp Seed Oil?

-Consuming hemp seed oil is an excellent way to incorporate hemp seeds into your diet, and gain the multitude of health benefits they offer.
+Consuming hemp seed oil is an excellent way to incorporate hemp seeds into your diet, and gain a multitude of health benefits they offer.

 Hemp seeds are ideal for oil production because they contain a tremendous amount of healthy polyunsaturated fats, including an ideal ratio of omega-6 to omega-3 fatty acids that protect your cardiovascular system.